State superintendent candidate Deborah Kerr apologizes for racially insensitive tweet

-State superintendent candidate Deborah Kerr deleted her social media account Wednesday and apologized for a racially insensitive tweet in which she responded to a question posed generally about the first time being called the N-word.
+State superintendent candidate Deborah Kerr deleted her Twitter account Wednesday and apologized for a racially insensitive tweet in which she responded to a post asking people generally to recall the first time they were called the N-word.

-In a response to a tweet from Madison Payton, a New York University doctoral student and co-host of a podcast titled Race Through Education who posed the question to the public, Kerr wrote: “I was 16 in high school and white — my lips were bigger than most and that was the reference given to me.”
+In a response to a tweet from Madison Payton, a New York University doctoral student and co-host of a podcast titled Race Through Education, Kerr wrote: “I was 16 in high school and white — my lips were bigger than most and that was the reference given to me.”

-Payton, who said his initial tweet was meant for people of color to have a place online to share their traumatic experiences with the N-word as a way to collectively heal, became aware of Kerr's tweet once he began to receive notifications on Twitter for a comment that had been deleted on Wednesday morning.
+Payton, who said his initial tweet was meant for people of color to share their traumatic experiences with the N-word as a way to heal, learned of Kerr’s tweet once he began to receive notifications on Twitter for a comment that had been deleted on Wednesday morning.

-"These are therapeutic spaces and that’s all we have as sometimes we’re isolated from each other," Payton said.
-"There are communities where we are the only person of color in that community so Twitter and social media have become spaces of healing.
-(Kerr’s statement) is insensitive.
-She was not able to read the room, or understand the technology and how people understand these spaces as sacred, even though it is a public medium."
+“There are communities where we are the only person of color in that community, so Twitter and social media have become spaces of healing,” he added. “(Kerr’s statement) is insensitive.
+She was not able to read the room, or understand the technology and how people understand these spaces as sacred, even though it is a public medium.”

-Kerr posted her response at 5:40 p.m.
-Tuesday, the same day she placed second in the seven-person primary for state superintendent advancing to the April 6 election against Pecatonica Area School District Superintendent Jill Underly.
+Kerr, a former Brown Deer School District superintendent, posted her response at 5:40 p.m.
+Tuesday, the same day she placed second in the seven-person primary for state superintendent of schools, advancing to the April 6 election against Pecatonica School District Superintendent Jill Underly.

-On Wednesday morning, Nada Elmikashfi chief of staff to Rep. Francesca Hong, D-Madison, called Kerr out, tweeting, "As someone who has been bullied relentlessly and called a monkey and a (N-word) for having big lips — this is just not the level of Karen I wanted to see the day after your primary win.”
+On Wednesday morning, Nada Elmikashfi, chief of staff to state Rep. Francesca Hong, D-Madison, tweeted: “As someone who has been bullied relentlessly and called a monkey and a (N-word) for having big lips — this is just not the level of Karen I wanted to see the day after your primary win.”

-The name "Karen" has become synonymous in recent years with white, middle-class women who make aggressive, racially insensitive comments.
+The name “Karen” has become a pejorative reference to white, middle-class women who make aggressive, racially insensitive comments.

-Savion Castro, Madison School District board member, tweeted a response to Kerr Wednesday morning saying, "This makes me profoundly sad and angry tho.
+Madison School Board member Savion Castro tweeted a response to Kerr Wednesday morning saying, “This makes me profoundly sad and angry tho.
 Perfect example of white educators profound failures to understand the isolation, alienation, and disenfranchisement our Black & Brown students experience in our education system — public & private.
-Microaggressions from staff and peers."
+Microaggressions from staff and peers.”

 Kerr has since deleted her Twitter account and released a statement Wednesday morning apologizing for the tweet, which she acknowledged was insensitive.